darrylcohen/an_atm/readme.md

 The Problem

-Create a game that can be plyed by 2 or more players.
-I chose the game of Dot to Dot
+Create a simple ATM to deposit and withdraw transaction across accounts

 My Solution